 I always like to double check my layers panel when I work on projects like this.
 Look at the layers panel in the image below.
 Remember before how the background was giving us a warning triangle telling us that the layer was too large for a standard size Cricut mat?
 Now you can see that the triangle is gone for all four of the sections.
 This shows us that we did everything correctly.
 The sections will all fit on the Cricut mat.

-All that is left now is to cut all of this out and assemble it.
+All that is left now is to cut all of this out and assemble your larger than mat project.
 I will show you all of that in my next post, which you can find by clicking HERE.

 To see all of the steps for my UP Classroom Project Tutorials follow the links below